Raphtory/raphtory.github.io/docs/user-guide/graphql/2_run-server.md

 ## Starting a server with .start()

 It is also possible to start the server in Python with `.start()`.
-This is an example of how to start the server and send a Raphtory graph to the server (rename `new_graph` to your Raphtory graph object).
+Below is an example of how to start the server and send a Raphtory graph to the server, where `new_graph` is your Raphtory graph object.

 === ":fontawesome-brands-python: Python"